Noticing error code 229 on your Lennox® furnace?

-It’s best to allow an Expert like one from Neal Harris Service Experts in Kansas City handle repairing or replacing this part.
+It’s better to allow an Expert like one from Neal Harris Service Experts in Kansas City work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

-We want you to be fully satisfied with our furnace repair in Kansas City.
+We want you to be completely satisfied with our furnace repair in Kansas City.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds afterward.

 Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.